 Like carbon monoxide, you can’t see, smell or taste radon, but it may be a problem in your home.
 It typically makes its way into homes through cracks in concrete floors or basement walls and floors, gaps in suspended floors, gaps around service pipes and cavities inside walls.
 According to the EPA, radon is estimated to cause about 21,000 lung cancer deaths per year.
 What’s more, if you smoke and your home has high radon levels, your risk of lung cancer is especially high.

 Nearly one out of every 15 homes in the U.S. is estimated to have elevated radon levels.
 Is radon present in your home?
 The only means to determine if radon is present and to what extent is through testing.
 Fortunately, testing is inexpensive, easy and should only take a few minutes of your time.
 Low-cost do-it-yourself radon test kits can be found at many hardware stores or home centers or can be obtained through the mail.
 If you are buying or selling a home or you don’t chose to perform the test yourself, you can hire a qualified testing firm.
-Contact your state radon office for a list of qualified testers.
+Contact your state radon office for a list of qualified testers who can provide professional radon mitigation services.

 There are two general ways of testing for radon – short-term and long-term testing.
 As the name implies, short-term testing is the quickest way to test.
 The collection device – a charcoal canister or other type of system – remains in your home for two to 90 days.
 Since radon levels can vary from day to day and season to season, a short-term test is not likely to produce a reliable year-round average level.
 A long-term test remains in your home for more than 90 days.